Perfect matching modules, dimer partition functions and cluster characters: A projective resolution

-\begin{remark} We use the notation $\wt[\white]$ and $\wt[\black]$ to emphasise that these functions should be applied to matchings of $\white$-standardised and $\black$-standardised diagrams respectively, despite the fact that both functions are given by the same formula.
-While it can happen that a $\white$-standardised diagram and a $\black$-standardised diagram have isomorphic dimer algebras (for example, by starting with an arbitrary diagram and then standardising it in each way as in Remark~\ref{r:boundary-convention}), and this isomorphism induces a bijection between the two sets of perfect matchings via Proposition~\ref{p:pm-mods}, the value of $\wt[\white]$ on a matching of the $\white$-standardised diagram typically does not agree with the value of $\wt[\black]$ on the corresponding matching of the $\black$-standardised diagram, as formulae \eqref{eq:Nmu-class-white} and \eqref{eq:Nmu-class-black} illustrate, since the two quivers have different sets of internal arrows. \end{remark}
+\begin{remark} We use the notation $\wt[\white]$ and $\wt[\black]$ to emphasise that these functions should be applied to matchings of $\white$-standardised and $\black$-standardised diagrams respectively.
+It can happen that a $\white$-standardised diagram and a $\black$-standardised diagram have isomorphic dimer algebras (for example, by starting with an arbitrary diagram and then standardising it in each way as in Remark~\ref{r:boundary-convention}), in which case this isomorphism induces a bijection between the two sets of perfect matchings via Proposition~\ref{p:pm-mods}.
+However, the value of $\wt[\white]$ on a matching of the $\white$-standardised diagram typically does not agree with the value of $\wt[\black]$ on the corresponding matching of the $\black$-standardised diagram, despite the fact that the right-hand sides of \eqref{eq:wt-mu} and \eqref{eq:wt-mu-black} appear to coincide, since the two quivers have different sets of internal arrows. \end{remark}

-The weight $\wtms[\white](\gamma)$ in \eqref{eq:wtms-white} is the edge weight used by Marsh--Scott \cite{MaSc} to write down a formula for a twisted Pl\"ucker coordinate as a dimer partition function; strictly speaking, they define $\wt(e)$, for an edge $e$ of the dual bipartite graph, in terms of face weights.
-Recall also from Remark~\ref{r:conventions} that in \cite{MaSc} the colours black and white have opposite meanings to here.
-We will return to the Marsh--Scott formula in Section~\ref{sec:newMS} below, where we also explain a closely related formula involving the weights $\wtms[\black](\gamma)$ from \eqref{eq:wtms-black}.

 {\mathbb{M}} [1][]{\eta^{#1}} {\operatorname{deg}}

 \begin{remark} Consider the reduced cochain complex of the quiver with faces $Q$

 where the first map is the inclusion of the constant functions and the other two are the coboundary maps.
 Note that the faces are all oriented so that second coboundary map $d\colon \ZZ^{Q_1} \to \ZZ^{Q_2}$ is simply the face-arrow incidence matrix, with all coefficients $0$ or $1$.
 Since $|Q|$ is contractible, this complex (with $0$ added at both ends) is exact.